n03stalg1a/Network-Sniffer/README.md

 # Network Sniffer with Real-Time Alerts and Machine Learning

 ## Overview
 This project is a network sniffer application built with Python, Flask, and Kafka.
 It captures network traffic, analyzes it using machine learning models, and sends real-time alerts when malicious activity is detected.
 The sniffer is containerized using Docker, and a Flask web server is used to provide a frontend interface for monitoring.
+This project is fully open source as well for as I don't like to believe that something like this should be hidden behind an invisible wall.

 ## Features
 - **Network Traffic Capture**: Captures packets from network interfaces.